Coarse Fishing rods

 Smaller fish don’t need big rigs, and they don’t exert much pressure.
 A heavier tip wouldn’t just be wasted, it might not even bend at all if the fish isn’t strong enough.
 For this reason, light tips exist, which are generally made of fiberglass and have a test curve anywhere from 0.5 oz to 2.5oz.

 However, bigger fish run the risk of snapping lighter tips, and even if they didn’t, they require rigs that would.
-Not only that, but strong currents can lead to false bites if the tip isn’t on the stronger end of the spectrum.
+Not only that, but strong currents can lead to false bites in lighter tips.
 As a result, heavy tips are prevalent for many of the more turbulent areas as well as with anglers hunting for the really big, legendary catches.

 Float rods tend to be light, slender and delicate, and as you might have guessed, they’re designed for float fishing.
 These can be upward of 10ft long and are designed for distance casting.
 This type of coarse fishing rod tends to be used for playing smaller fish without damaging them as they’re much more sensitive than other rods of the same size, but their lighter nature means that they can be more easily damaged by repetitive and constant casting.